camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 Optional bindings are only supported in Camunda Platform 8 element templates.
 :::

-As of Camunda Modeler `v5.0.0`, we support optional bindings that do not persist empty values in the underlying BPMN 2.0 XML.
+We support optional bindings that do not persist empty values in the underlying BPMN 2.0 XML.

 If a user removes the value in the configured control, it will also remove the mapped element.